adisandro/MMINT/plugins/Types/GSN/edu.toronto.cs.se.mmint.types.gsn.templates/GSNTemplates/README.md

 A collection of templates to use in GSN assurance cases.

-## Property Decomposition
+### Formal Strategies

+Formally-defined strategy decompositions.

+1. **Property Decomposition:**
-This template allows users to formalize safety case goals as logical properties over a system model by selecting from a catalogue of property templates, validate these formalized strategies, and attach a formal proof artifact to the corresponding assurance case.
+allows users to formalize safety case goals as logical properties over a system model by selecting from a catalogue of property templates, validate these formalized strategies, and attach a formal proof artifact to the corresponding assurance case.

-## Domain Decomposition
+2. **Domain Decomposition:**

-This template allows users to specify a partition of a safety goal's domain into subdomains, supporting numeric intervals and enumerations.
+allows users to specify a partition of a safety goal's domain into subdomains, supporting numeric intervals and enumerations.

+### AMLAS-r

+[AMLAS](https://www.assuringautonomy.com) templates with reliability extensions.